mray0256-jpg/pirate-ship-demo/README.md

 - Due to the amount of control I wanted over the water's appearance, there are a ridiculous amount of parameters to each function.
 This is a great example of how I could have improved code.
 There are two specific things I've learned that could clean this up drastically--scriptable objects, and class instancing.

-  To finish the buouyancy script, the heights of the ship's buouys and the water's buouys were compared, and a force was added.
-Similarly, the heights of the buouys relative to each other was compared to rotate the ship.
+  To finish the buoyancy script, the heights of the ship's buoys and the water's buoys were compared, and a force was added.
+Similarly, the heights of the buoys relative to each other was compared to rotate the ship.
 Now that forces were dynamically added, depending on where the ship steered it's speed would be amplified or dampened.

 <img width="2385" height="849" alt="Screenshot 2025-12-24 201632" src="https://github.com/user-attachments/assets/c1252340-91db-4905-8ffb-f8b122fa103b" /><br>
-*Figure 5: Pirate Ship with Buouys*
+*Figure 5: Pirate Ship with buoys*

 - The next system that was added was a splashing system.
 An advantage or Gerstner waves was that it was *really* easy to further displace vertices; I only needed to add the splash function to the preexisting Gerstner function.
 To do this, I created a custom node in the HLSL script that could create a splash and used generic wave propogation equations straight out of my mechanics class.